How To Deal With Period Boobs When You Exercise, Because We've All Been There

 And hey, there's nothing wrong at all with taking it easy.
 Listening to your body and its needs should always be your top priority when it comes to a fitness routine.
 There's really no need for you to go all Barry's Bootcamp on your body when your boobs have temporarily relocated to Brutal Achesville.

-If you're itching to move, why not just do some gentle yoga, or take a walk around your neighborhood?
+If you're itching to move, why not just do some gentle yoga or take a walk around your neighborhood?

 Know how to fuel your body during this time of the month.

-Maybe opt for something else instead of your usual double espresso in the morning, or that salty bag of chips for your afternoon pick-me-up.
+Maybe opt for something else instead of your usual double espresso in the morning or that salty bag of chips for your afternoon pick-me-up.
 Avoiding caffeine and salt helps decrease boob bloat a bit, as these foods can increase water retention.

 Find a soothing herbal tea you can sip on the night before your workout so your body is ready to go by the next day.